Stormwater Construction Activity Permit

 *Can't download a PDF file?
 More information available for Acrobat Reader.

-The Terms and Conditions of the Construction Activity Permit associated with Stormwater detail the City of Longmont requirements for discharging stormwater from construction sites.
-Essentially all pollutions sources must be controlled through the use of approved BMPs, a 24-hr contact must manage and inspect the site, and a site map must be kept up-to-date and on site.
+The Terms and Conditions of the Construction Activity Permit details the City of Longmont requirements for discharging stormwater from construction sites.
+Essentially, all pollution sources must be controlled through the use of approved BMPs, a 24-hr contact must manage and inspect the site and a Stormwater Pollution Control Site Map must be kept up-to-date and on-site.